Jack Reinheimer: Gastonia Honey Hunters / Gastonia Baseball Club

 On August 29, 2023, Reinheimer signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.

 On April 18, 2024, after the Honey Hunters folded, Reinheimer signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
 In 53 games for Gastonia, he batted .269/.356/.394 with six home runs, 21 RBI, and 19 stolen bases.

 Chicago Cubs

 On June 25, 2024, Reinheimer's contract was purchased by the Chicago Cubs organization.
 In 35 appearances for the Double-A Tennessee Smokies and Triple-A Iowa Cubs, he batted a combined .172/.220/.238 with one home run, 11 RBI, and three stolen bases.
 Reinheimer was released by the Cubs organization on August 12.

 Gastonia Ghost Peppers

 On April 14, 2025, Reinheimer signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
 On May 23, manager Mauro Gozzo named Reinheimer the team's first captain in franchise history.
 He played in his 300th game for the club on July 16, becoming the first player to reach the milestone.
 In 113 appearances for Gastonia, Reinheimer slashed .246/.353/.389 with 12 home runs, 64 RBI, and 27 stolen bases.

+On April 1, 2026, Reinheimer re-signed with Gastonia.